ROAS Calculator

 Test Ad Creatives Relentlessly

 A/B test headlines, images, videos, and CTAs.
-Even a 10% improvement in click-through rate can dramatically improve ROAS.
-Refresh creatives before fatigue sets in (typically every 2–4 weeks).
+Even a modest improvement in click-through rate can dramatically improve ROAS.
+Refresh creatives before fatigue sets in; many advertisers find this happens every few weeks.

 Optimize Landing Pages

 Your ad is only half the equation.
 Improve page load speed, match ad copy to landing page headlines, simplify checkout flows, and add social proof.
-A 1-second faster load time can boost conversion by 7%.
+Faster load times can meaningfully improve conversion rates.

 Use Negative Keywords

 For search campaigns, aggressively add negative keywords to prevent your ads from showing for irrelevant queries.
-Review search term reports weekly — 20–30% of search ad spend is typically wasted on irrelevant terms.
+Review search term reports regularly; a significant portion of search ad spend can be wasted on irrelevant terms without proper filtering.

 Leverage Retargeting